SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-17-sdf-nutshell.md

 \end{aligned}
 $$

 The theory of asset pricing encompasses a wide range of models, each with its own set of assumptions and perspectives.
 These models often begin with one or multiple types of market participants, such as consumers, business operators, and institutional investors, whose preferences and actions determine security returns through the maximization of their utilities.
 However,  these types of structural models are complex and beyond the scope of this post.
-Instead, I will touch upon two **reduced-form models** that are much simpler to implement and use in real-world scenarios.
-These models provide valuable insights into how different factors and risks affect asset prices and returns, making them useful tools for investors and financial practitioners alike.

-#### Factor Models <a name="beta"></a>
+Instead, I will touch upon on one whidely used **reduced-form model: the multi factor model**

 SDF is not observable nor easy to proxy hence hard to use directly.
-One natural response is to use a linear factor model to approximate it with observable factors ($$F$$).
+The natural response is to use a linear factor model to approximate it with observable factors ($$F$$).
 This approach leads to the most widely used category of models: the multi factor model.

 By assuming a linear approximation of SDF, we implicitly assume a multi factor model with $$\lambda$$ as risk premium.